hamdyKouta1/school_management_system/READ/USER_GUIDE.md

 1. Click on the "Reports" tab in the navigation menu
 2. Select "Student Reports" from the dropdown menu
 3. Choose the report criteria (class, date range, etc.)
 4. Click "Generate Report"
 5. The report will be displayed and can be printed or exported

-### Generating Attendance Reports

-1. Click on the "Reports" tab in the navigation menu
-2. Select "Attendance Reports" from the dropdown menu
-3. Choose the report criteria (student, class, date range, etc.)
-4. Click "Generate Report"
-5. The report will be displayed and can be printed or exported